PietroSmusi04/minimum-spanning-tree/Prolog/readme.txt

 2.1.3 INTERACTING WITH THE FILE SYSTEM

 This program allows to save and load lists of arcs, operating on csv files whose separator is tab.
-Each row is a arc and its structure is
+Each row is an arc and its structure is
-    U   V   42
+    U   V   W
-where U and V are vertices, and 42 is the weight.
+where U and V are vertices, and W is the weight.

 Writing a graph to a file
 write_graph(G, FileName, Type).